Pianello del Lario

 Pianello del Lario (Comasco: Pianell [pjaˈnɛl]) is a comune (municipality) in the Province of Como in the Italian region Lombardy, located about 70 km north of Milan and about 35 km northeast of Como.

 Pianello del Lario borders the following municipalities: Colico, Cremia, Dervio, Dongo, Dorio, Garzeno, Musso.

+Population

+As of census 2023, Pianello del Lario has a population of 1,063.
+Male population is 522 and female population 541.